-I’ve been aware of chiropractic since childhood as it helped my grandmother manage her migraine headaches.
-I’ve now been a chiropractor now for almost 25 years, graduating in 1994.
+I've been aware of chiropractic since childhood as it helped my grandmother manage her migraine headaches.
+I've now been a chiropractor for over 27 years, graduating in 1994.

 I worked in Kent for a year.
 Then joined Graham Heale in Hertfordshire where I built on my training for the next 5 years.
 In 1999 I moved to Poole.

 I like to keep updated with developments in chiropractic, sports injury rehab and also general medicine as well.
 All health professions are constantly evolving and developing and chiropractic is one of them.

 There have been many changes in approach over my career and I have developed into a better physician by adapting my practice to reflect this.

 I firmly believe that chiropractic's potential for Sports performance is under developed.
 My keen interest has helped many athletes perform at their true potential.
 Being an amateur Triathlete has helped my knowledge of sports training immensely (read my triathlon story here).

 The thing that I like most about chiropractic is how it can instantly restore strength to functionally weak muscles.
 It's a very satisfying feeling when you can often make positive instant changes for patients.
 Especially if they are a little sceptical and see us as the last resort.